Profile photo of John Fourkas

 Spectroscopy, materials, nanofabrication

-Research in the Fourkas group lies at the intersection of physical chemistry, optical physics, materials science and nanotechnology.
+Research in the Fourkas group lies at the intersection of physical chemistry, optical physics, materials science, nanotechnology, and cellular biophysics.
 Our research focuses on the use of ultrafast lasers and nonlinear optical techniques to probe, control and fashion condensed matter.
 Specific areas of interest include:

 Nonlinear optical spectroscopy of liquids

 Chemical and physical processes in liquids are governed by an intricate interplay between intermolecular structure and dynamics.
 This interplay becomes all the more important for processes that occur at liquid/solid interfaces, such as heterogeneous catalysis, lubrication, and separations.
-Our group uses nonlinear optical spectroscopy to study the relationship between structure and dynamics in bulk liquids, confined liquids, and interfacial liquids.
-(See Int.
-Rev. Phys.
-Chem.
-2011 30, 409-443) We are developing new spectroscopic tools for probing interface-specific dynamics of liquids, with a particular interest in understanding behavior at liquid/silica interfaces.
+Our group uses nonlinear optical spectroscopy to study the relationship between the structure and dynamics of bulk liquids, confined liquids, and interfacial liquids.
+We are developing new spectroscopic tools for probing interface-specific dynamics of liquids, with a current particular interest being understanding the behavior of electrolyte solutions in polar, aprotic organic liquids at liquid/silica interfaces.
 We are also working on theoretical techniques to extract maximum information from experimental data from nonlinear optical techniques.
+This work is complemented by molecular dynamics simulations that give direct insights into molecular-level behavior and spectroscopic properties.
+(See: Natural Sciences 2022, 2, 20210099; Journal of Molecular Liquids 2023, 375, 121315)